KestrelComputer/kestrel-3-users-guide/manuscript/chapter-1.md

 If you haven't done so already on your distribution, you'll need to install the GCC package.
 This package provides a C compiler, which is what the emulator is written in.
 If you already have GCC installed, it's safe to skip this step.

     sudo apt-get install gcc

+### Installing SDL2

+To support the emulated VGA display for the Kestrel-3, the emulator needs a graphics library called SDL 2.0.
+This library does not typically come installed as a standard package, from what I've seen.
+This command will obtain the library and its dependencies.

+    sudo apt-get install libsdl2-dev

 ### Installing Git